Can Pregnancy Increase Migraines?

 When we were blessed with our second son things looked quite different.
 I am going to share that part of the journey because while it is hard to recap some parts of my story it is so valuable to see where you’ve been.
 I think that’s how we grow as people and hopefully how we can encourage each other.

-While we were trying for kids I was off my regular meds, but still on meds that were deemed safe.
+While we were trying for kids I was off my regular meds, but still on medications that were deemed safe.
 This meant I couldn’t be on any preventatives that could stay in my body if I became pregnant.
-My husband and I tried for awhile for our second baby.
+My husband and I tried for a while for our second baby.
 However, my health started to go downhill.
 I started going to the ER a lot.
 In fact, we were on a plan to wait to try anymore.
 I remember sitting in my living room just trying to accept that the answer might be no. We were already blessed.
 I had no right to be sad.
 Yet, my heart felt so heavy and it just didn’t feel right.
 Later that week I found myself unable to get off our bathroom floor.
 I had made too many trips to the bathroom from our bed and my body just gave out.
-I just prayed.
+All I could do was pray.
 I said, “I give.”
-Whatever you want Lord, I will do.”
 I didn’t mean I was giving up on life.
 I just knew that this was the end of what I could control.
 I had to let things go and accept what would happen.

 The Journey is Full of Blessings

 The next week I took a regular pregnancy test.
 I was taking them all the time even though they were consistently negative.
 I just did it for peace of mind even though we were not trying.
+I wanted to be certain I wasn’t pregnant in case they did give me any medication and there may have been a small piece of hope that I would be.
 They had given me many tests during my ER trips.
 Well, my eyes were shocked.
 I got the digital kind because I couldn’t deal with not being able to clearly read those little lines.
 I said repeatedly to myself, “Where is the not!?”
 There was no NOT!
 I was pregnant!
 What!?!
 How could that be???
 I had been going to the hospital repeatedly and no one knew.
 I couldn’t believe we actually got to have this baby.
 I felt so incredibly humbled and knew that now more than ever life can sure surprise you, I realized even in what may seem like dark times you can see light and love.

-Medication wise my rescue meds could not be used due to the danger of triptans and I had to get very creative with how I treated my migraines.
+Medication wise my rescue meds could not be used due to the danger of triptans and I had to get very creative with how I treated my migraine attacks.
 I got really good at prepping for the ER.
-Thankfully, after my first trimester my migraines improved again.
+Thankfully, after my first trimester, my attacks improved again.
 So I had a time of relief, but my neurologist did warn me things could change.

 In Reflection